Fairbanks Seasonal Jobs

 Explore!
 Drive 198 miles north of Fairbanks to reach the Arctic Circle, or drive 120 miles south to reach Denali (also known as Mt.
 McKinley), the tallest peak of the Americas.

 Get local.
 Local activities range from bicycling, kayaking, paddle boarding and hiking to visiting one of Alaska’s top 10 museums.
 Mix in some culinary adventures by enjoying one of the local eateries or food trucks.

 The Fairbanks Princess Riverside Lodge is the premier hotel in the “Golden Heart City,” the perfect spot to view the Northern Lights.
 Come discover the natural wonders within Alaska’s wilderness, and find your natural habitat.

 Westmark Fairbanks Hotel & Conference Center

 Fairbanks offers a little bit of everything from urban luxuries to rustic adventure.
 The Fairbanks Westmark Inn is the perfect jumping off point for those wanting to explore Denali National Park and Preserve.
-The Westmark’s location makes it possible to take in the nightlife or catch a free concert at Pioneer Park in the evening.
+The Westmark’s location is close to downtown, shopping, Golden Heart Plaza and the Morris Thompson Cultural and Visitors Center.

 Fairbanks Transportation & Guest Services